christopher-chandler/christopher-chandler/README.md

 * German (C2)
 * French (C1)
 * Japanese (C1)
-* I have also Dabelled in
+* I have also dabelled in
-  * Russian, Italian, Korean, Chinese, and Spanish
+  * Chinese, Italian, Russian, and Spanish.

 ### Poetry
 My love for languages also extends to poetry.
 I am currently working on a couple of poetry books.
 I have been writing poetry for almost 15 years now and I would consider it to be a greater passion of mine than even coding.